metarelate/metOcean-mapping/docs/source/predicates/index.rst

 URI:  http://www.metarelate.net/predicates/index.html#source

-Definition: a format specific metadata definition which is part of the definition of a metarelate concept
+Definition: a metarelate concept which this mapping relates from

 Label:  source